Lav142/100-days-of-code/log.md

 Finished the Flex Panel exercise.
 The little spellilng mistakes are killing me.
 Flex Panel is very similar to one of the old school java panel types.
 So  old I can remember it.
 Chopping away.
 Need to find that other tutorial on the flex panel.

+### Day 4 16 Nov 2019

+**Today's Progress**
+Searched for project ideas.
+Starting with tic-tac-toe.
+Watched another #javascript30.
+It was the type ahead tutorial.

+Kind of a lame effort today because of Josie's Birthday.

+### Day 5 17 Nov 2019
+Worked through the #javaScript30 Type Ahead tutorial.
+Tried to do as much as I could without watching the video.

+Started actually coding the tic-tac-toe project.
+Used a CSS grid.
+The spacing is kind of mind boggling to me.
+I was playing with different things in the css and I can't figure out how to shrink the grid down.